andrewthetechie/VPSSync/README.rst

-InstanceSync, Resource Cloning
+DropletSync, Resource Cloning
 ##############################
 :date: 2013-11-16
-:tags: migrate, clone, sync, rackspace, aws, hpcloud
+:tags: migrate, clone, sync, rackspace, aws, hpcloud, droplet
 :category: \*nix
-:version: 2.0.0
+:version: 2.0.2-DO

 The use cases
 ^^^^^^^^^^^^^

 * Migrating from one provider to another
-* Cloning an instance
+* Cloning an droplet
 * Upgrading Infrastructures
 * Setting up Geographic Redundancies